Helly Hansen Odin Everdown jacket review: Gamechanging warmth to weight

 • Surprisingly durable for its weight.
 The outer fabric is light but tough, the zip is excellent, and the build quality is solid.
 With care, it’ll handle years of regular UK use.

-For those who value packability and warmth, the Helly Hansen Odin Everdown down jacket might be the strongest contender on the market right now.
-It’s an excellent option for cold-weather layering and lightweight adventures, particularly in dry, windy conditions where its unique Thindown construction really shines.
-Whether you’re pulling it on for a summit stop, chucking it in your bag for backup warmth, or relying on it at camp, it’s a remarkably efficient bit of kit.
+For those who value packability and warmth, the Helly Hansen Odin Everdown might just be one of the finest ultralight down jackets on the market right now.
+It’s absolutely superb for cold-weather layering and lightweight adventures, particularly in the dry, cold and windy conditions we so often encounter across the UK hills and mountains.
+Whether you’re pausing for a brew on a frosty summit, chucking it in your pack for emergency warmth, or throwing it on around camp after a long day out, it performs every time.

 Previous